Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 ##### <ins>Switch expression with colon syntax</ins>

-To convert previous example in Switch expression with colon syntax we need to replace -> with colon and add break where we want expression to return value.
+To convert the previous example in Switch expression with colon syntax we need to replace -> with colon and add break where we want expression to return value.

 important points to notice in this code are:

 1. This is switch expression using colon syntax, JDK12 specific.
-2. It has same advantages of switch expression, fallthrough safe and Multiple comma separated labels.
+2. It has the same advantages of switch expression, fallthrough safe and Multiple comma separated labels.

 ```java